A Guide for Humanitarian, Health Care, and Human Rights Workers

 Access to health care for asylum seekers - BMA

-The BMA has produced this guidance note in response to queries from doctors treating asylum seekers.
+British Medical Association (BMA) has produced this guidance note in response to queries from doctors treating asylum seekers.
 (This particular briefing only addresses the rights of asylum seekers and not broader questions of the eligibility of overseas visitors to receive medical treatment in the UK).

 After the Cameras Have Gone - Children in Disasters: Summary